MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPUser.md

 ```

 ## DESCRIPTION
-The Remove-SPUser cmdlet specifies the identity and user group from which a user is to be removed.
+The `Remove-SPUser` cmdlet specifies the identity and user group from which a user is to be removed.
-The Remove-SPUser cmdlet does not remove the user from Active Directory Domain Services (AD DS).
+The `Remove-SPUser` cmdlet does not remove the user from Active Directory Domain Services (AD DS).

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ------------------EXAMPLE 1----------------------- (SharePoint Server 2013)
+### ------------------EXAMPLE 1-----------------------
 ```
 C:\PS>Remove-SPUser "Contoso \jdoe" -web http://test/web1